SubjectNerd-Unity/ReorderableInspector/README.md

 - Only supports Unity 5 and above
 - ReorderableLists of class instances may be a little rough, especially below Unity version 5.3
 - Custom inspectors will not automatically gain the ability to turn arrays into reorderable lists.
-See next section for creating custom inspectors that allow for this functionality.
+See next section.

 ## Custom inspectors

 Custom inspectors will not automatically draw arrays as ReorderableLists unless they inherit from `ReorderableArrayInspector`.

-The class contains helper functions that can handle default property drawing.
+This class contains helper functions that can handle default property drawing.
 Below is a template for a custom inspector.

-Additional custom inspector functionality is discussed in the [wiki](https://github.com/ChemiKhazi/ReorderableInspector/wiki/Custom-Inspectors).
+Additional custom inspector functionality is [discussed in the wiki](https://github.com/ChemiKhazi/ReorderableInspector/wiki/Custom-Inspectors).

 ## Inspector Template
 ```C#